 Colors by Number is an iPad application created by and for creative professionals, educators, artists, architectural and interior designers, textile designers, color specialists and developers – to complement their use of color in the mediums and applications of their choice – in the studio, the office, at home and beyond.
-It’s also a fun and effective teaching tool for introducing students to the nuances of color theory and its application as an immediate, personal experience.
+At the same time, it’s a fun and effective teaching tool for introducing students to the nuances of color theory and its application as an immediate, personal experience.

 Does Colors by Number offer an easy “system” for coming up with color schemes?

 Yes, and no. Colors by Number neither implies nor attempts any kind of systematic approach to exploring or explaining the interaction of color.
 Colors by Number acknowledges the inherent unpredictability and personal nature of color perception by generating random combinations of (4) colors that you’re free to edit at will, in any of (10) different designs or “themes.”
 Colors by Number provides lots of tools for creating unique color schemes – the rest is up to you.

 Is there a way to share my color selections with others?

 Colors by Number provides an easy way to share your selections through email or by posting them on your Twitter or Facebook pages.
 You can also export your colors and designs for use in other applications – as image or ASE files through iTunes or email.
 Each selection is accompanied by its complete color data, including alpha channel (transparency) values.

 Can I print my favorite colors and designs?